Facebook Instagram Pinterest

-> April 25, 2023 by Jan Skovajsa
+> Last updated: April 26, 2026 by Jan Skovajsa

 Share this article: Share on Facebook Share on Pinterest

-Now, I have a bit of a love-hate relationship with Namibia.
-There's no denying the stunning beauty of the Namib Desert and the unique experiences it offers, but let's just say it's not exactly my favorite landscape.
-I couldn't help but feel like the desert was slowly sapping the life out of me.
-It’s never-ending!
-But hey, that's just my opinion.
+I have a bit of a love-hate relationship with Namibia.
+There's no denying the stunning beauty of the Namib Desert and the nature-themed Namibia tourist attractions, but let's just say it's not exactly my favorite landscape

-So, without further ado, here are my top picks for the most breathtaking places to visit in Namibia:
+So, without further ado, here are my top picks for the most breathtaking places to visit in Namibia.

 You could also be interested in reading: